Thoracic Facet Joint Pain

 Is Thoracic Facet Pain the Same as Costochondritis?

 Not usually.
-Thoracic facet pain tends to change with spinal movement, such as twisting, extension, or getting up from sitting.
-Costochondritis sits closer to the front of the chest wall and often feels tender around the rib cartilage.
+Thoracic facet pain tends to change with spinal movement, such as twisting, extension, reaching, or getting up from sitting.
+Costochondritis usually sits closer to the front of the chest wall and often feels tender around the rib cartilage.

 Thoracic Facet Pain vs Other Mid-Back and Rib Conditions